wiki-games/wikimark/src/wikitext/README.md

       `<a href="https://example.com>Here's an </a><a href="example">example</a> of that`
   - For some reason `<pre/>` elements are allowed too, which produces a really atrocious output...
+  - If the name of the target starts with `File:` or `Image:`, then a different set of parsing rules comes into effect:
+    - multiple `|`-separated sections are allowed;
+    - named arguments are allowed.